Safeguarding

 In addition to teaching our children about behaviour and attitudes, we also equip them with a range of practical learning via the curriculum to help keep them safe and healthy throughout their lives.
 We have designed a ‘safeguarding curriculum’ which will teach the children that they can be responsible for their own safeguarding and that there are many people who they can trust to help them if they are ever worried or scared about anything.
 We teach them day-to-day strategies for staying safe, from the importance of washing their hands and being hygenic, to protecting themselves from cyber-bullying or other forms of abuse.

-From Key Stage 1 are children are taught about the importance of staying safe on line.
+From Key Stage 1 our children are taught about the importance of staying safe on line.
 At Christ Church Academy – we have very clear E-safety guidelines for both staff and children and everyone signs an Acceptable Use Agreement before they use a computer.
-As this is a constantly changing world, we try to provide children and parents with as much up-to-date information as we can about practical ways to safe on the internet and E-safety teaching is incorporated regularly into all ICT lessons.
+As this is a constantly changing world, we try to provide children and parents with as much up-to-date information as we can about practical ways to be safe on the internet and E-safety teaching is incorporated regularly into all ICT lessons.

 First Aid and Medical Needs